 The main thing is to build relationships with donors.
 Lorrie Lynn King, founder of the international womens health nonprofit 50 Cents.
 Period. notes that donors respond to passion and they give to relationships, not causes.
 Every day, friends pass along news and funding ideas.
 Personal referrals have been our greatest resource.
 She says she always makes time for a cup of coffee with someone a friend refers as a possible funding source.
 Did you know that Princetons alumni contribute more than any other in the United States.
 This funding source works particularly well for rehabilitation facilities, and hospitals serving a large community with turnover (patients get well, staff move along).
 If your hospital has a large group of people that pass through and benefit from it, you may consider that these participants in your programs would like to give back and help others receive the same benefits or assistance they did.

 Hospitalforsalelease.com connects hospital owners with potential investors or buyers online.
-It is also a marketplace for the sale, lease or rental of hospitals and medical equipment and hospital supplies.
+It is also a marketplace for the sale, lease or rental of hospitals and medical equipment online and hospital supplies.
 This is the best place for hospital owners that are seeking new sources of revenue and investors who want to save time and money while making better decisions on their healthcare sector investments.
 Think of it as a global matchmaking site for the hospital sector.

 Contact us at Hospitalforsalelease@gmail.com or on Skype hospitalforsalelease.